-Arrive in Politics is a non-partisan, not-for-profit collaboration committed to closing the political gender gap.
+Arrive in Politics is a non-partisan collaboration committed to closing the political gender gap.
 As the first-of-its-kind and unlike other mentorship structures, this is a governed programme with wellbeing and collaboration at the heart.

 Our mission is to build a cross-party network of women who want to work together to solve the biggest issues facing our country and support each other in the pursuit of a more equitable future.